wanglh300/wanglh300.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # 🎓 About me
-I'm now a fourth-year undergraduate student majoring in Cyber Security at [School of Information Science and Engineering, Shandong Normal University](https://www.ischool.sdnu.edu.cn/).
-Over the past three years, I have maintained a GPA of 3.86, ranking 1st out of 41 students.
-I also have strong English skills with CET-4(**575**) and CET-6(**573**).
+I'm now a fourth-year undergraduate student at [School of Information Science and Engineering, Shandong Normal University](https://www.ischool.sdnu.edu.cn/).
+Recently, I am honored to be admitted to [Shanghai Film Academy, Shanghai University](https://sfa.shu.edu.cn/) through postgraduate recommendation exemption program, supervised by Dr. Mengtian Li.
 My research interests focus on AIGC.

 <span class='anchor' id='-news'></span>
 # 🔥 News
+- *2025.09*: I am honored to be admitted to Shanghai University through postgraduate recommendation exemption program.
 - *2025.04*: one paper is accepted by ICIC 2025 as `oral presentation`
 - *2025.02*: I was selected as an reviewer for IJCNN 2025